ptpb/pb/pb/templates/index.rst

 This uses xsel to set the ``CLIPBOARD`` selection with the url of the uploaded paste for immediate regurgitation elsewhere.

-How about uploading a screenshots then throwing that in your clipboard?
+How about uploading a screenshot then throwing the URL in your clipboard?

 .. code:: bash